"Christmas is a time when you get homesick - even when you're home". Carol Nelson

 It is symbol of exchanging blessings and good wishes.

-Christmas Eve in Poland is a day of fasting.
-At the appearance of the first star starts the Christmas Eve supper but there is any meat on the table.
+there is any meat on the table.
 The main dish is fried carp and beetroot soup - while in Finland a main dish on a Christmas Eve supper is joulukinkku (Christmas ham:-)

 There is also Midnight Mass celebrating the birth of Jesus Christ.